justin8ty/born2beroot/README.md

 ### Install Sudo

-A program to enable users to run programs using privileges of superuser.
+A program that enable users to run programs using superuser (su) privileges.

-A user can access sudo when added to sudo permission group.
+A user can access sudo when added to sudo group.
 Each group have its own GID.

 ```
 su
 apt install sudo
 sudo reboot
 ```

+exit or Ctrl+D to exit su.

 ### Add User & Groups